-Spider veins occur on the legs, but can also be found on the face.
+Spider veins occur on the legs but can also be found on the face.
 They vary in size and often look like a spider's web.

-These factors increase your risk of developing varicose veins:
+The following can increase the risk of developing varicose veins:

 Complications of varicose veins, although rare, can include: